Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part4.md

 >    ADD range change for softMET postfits plots where the others are (~L413)
 >   >    if (c(Property::dist) == "softMET" ) changeRangeImpl(h,0.,200.);

-Re-run the softMET plots in their new folder
+Re-run the softMET plots in their new folder(s)
 ~~~
 cd /afs/cern.ch/work/d/dspiteri/VHbb/WSMaker_VHbb_Feb2020/
 source setup.sh